Johnny Cash – Cocaine Blues

 The raw energy emitted in this performance serves as a hallmark of Cash’s career, embodying the individual’s struggles and the wider societal issues at play.

-READ MORE Johnny Cash – It's All Over
+READ MORE Johnny Cash – A Legend in My Time

 Themes of Addiction and Redemption